ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/02-priority-queues.md

 and then we have a *minimum priority queue*

     interface MinPriorityQueue of T extends Collection:
-        add(elem: T)      // Adds an element to the priority queue. removeMin() -> T  // Removes and returns the minimum element. getMin() -> T     // Returns the minimum element without removing it.
+        add(minPQ, elem: T)      // Adds an element to the priority queue. removeMin(minPQ) -> T    // Removes and returns the minimum element. getMin(minPQ) -> T       // Returns the minimum element without removing it.

 Alternatively we might want the larger value have priority, and then we have a *maximum priority queue*.